Norwich DNA health tests

 of ALT activity.
 In other words, the reference range for

-dogs with the ALT mutation is different (lower) than for
+dogs with the ALT variant is different (lower) than for

 the general dog population.
 This means that if the ALT